Stone Countertops for Your Outdoor Kitchen: Dos & Dont’s

 Marble

-A porous stone like marble might look amazing at first, but is more prone to stains and scratches, leaving you with grease or wine splattered countertops.
-In fact, while it is a hard countertop material to the touch, it is actually a soft stone compared to other countertop options.
-For that reason, the weather will wear it over time.
-That is something to keep in mind if you’re looking for a one-time investment that will keep its shape for years to come.
+In fact, while marble feels like a hard countertop material to the touch, it’s actually considered a soft stone compared to other outdoor kitchen countertops options.
+This means our weather will wear it down over time, causing etching from acidic substances like lemon juice or even rainwater.
+That’s definitely something to keep in mind if you’re looking for a one-time investment that will keep its shape and beauty for years to come.

 Quartz